 One of the best things you can do is see your physical therapist soon after injury.
 There is evidence that certain therapy techniques are more beneficial within a short time frame after injury.
 Generally speaking, you don’t need to run to your therapist with every small ache or pain.
 However, if you are having daily back pain that is not getting better, it is a good idea to see a physical therapist rather than waiting weeks or months to address the issue.

-If you have back pain, click the link below to schedule an appointment at a nearby Athletico clinic.
+If you have back pain, click the link below to request a free assessment at a nearby Athletico clinic.

 The Athletico blog is an educational resource written by Athletico employees.
 Athletico bloggers are licensed professionals who abide by the code of ethics outlined by their respective professional associations.
 The content published in blog posts represents the opinion of the individual author based on their expertise and experience.
 The content provided in this blog is for informational purposes only, does not constitute medical advice and should not be relied on for making personal health decisions.